Register

 • 'f' or 'first' for oldest emission And a boolean parameter, true for instant deletion of particles already emitted, false to stop only the emission (living particles are not killed).

-To stop futur emission link by a workflow to a current one, you need to use a macro to call the method particlesFx.stopWorkflow(id, isImmediate, all)
+To stop a future emission linked by a workflow to a current one, you need to use a macro to call the method particlesFx.stopWorkflow(id, isImmediate, all)

 • ID of the emission (returned by the method)